phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanTypeSuspiciousStringExpression

 ```
-Suspicious type {TYPE} of a variable or expression used to build a string.
+Suspicious type {TYPE} of a variable or expression {CODE} used to build a string.
 (Expected type to be able to cast to a string)
 ```

 e.g. [this issue](https://github.com/phan/phan/tree/2.4.4/tests/files/expected/0581_concat_non_string.php.expected#L2) is emitted when analyzing [this PHP file](https://github.com/phan/phan/tree/2.4.4/tests/files/src/0581_concat_non_string.php#L5).